TBD54566975/developer.tbd.website/docs/glossary.md

 A digital storage system that securely stores and manages a DID's cryptographic keys and key material, which is used for security protocols such as digital signing and verification.

 ## Signature Algorithm
 A mathematical algorithm used to generate digital signatures.
 These are used to verify the authenticity, integrity, and non-repudiation of electronic documents, messages, or transactions by creating a unique digital signature that can be cryptographically validated.

 ## Sidetree Protocol
 The Sidetree protocol is a decentralized and blockchain-agnostic protocol that enables the creation and management of decentralized identifiers (DIDs) and their associated data off-chain, while utilizing the blockchain as a trust anchor for anchoring DID operations, thereby reducing the load on the blockchain and enhancing scalability.

+## Self Sovereign Identity (SSI)
+SSI refers to a concept where individuals have full control and ownership over their digital identities.
+It empowers individuals to manage and control their personal information without relying on centralized authorities or intermediaries.
+SSI enables individuals to store their pesonal data and identity in a secure and private manner.
+With self-sovereign identity, individuals can selectively share their personal information with others, granting access on a need-to-know basis all while maintaining privacy and control over their data.